Getting Started

 ).build()

 Both produce an identical SequentialAgent.
 The builder style shines when each step needs callbacks, tools, and context engineering.
-The operator style excels at composing reusable sub-expressions.
+The operator / method-chain style excels at composing reusable sub-expressions.

 Parallel Execution